-Our total revenue for the years ended January 31, 2022 and 2021 was \$252.7 million and \$152.2 million, respectively, representing a growth rate of 66%.
+Our total revenue for the years ended January 31, 2023 and 2022 was \$424.3 million and \$252.7 million, respectively, representing a growth rate of 68%.
 You should not rely on the revenue growth of any prior quarter or annual period as an indication of our future performance.
 As a result of our limited operating history, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
 Our historical revenue growth should not be considered indicative of our future performance.

 Further, in future periods, our revenue could decline or our revenue growth rate could slow.
-Many factors may contribute to this decline, including changes to technology, increased competition, slowing demand for The DevOps Platform, the maturation of our business, a failure by us to continue capitalizing on growth opportunities, our failure, for any reason, to continue to take advantage of growth opportunities and a global economic downturn, among others.
+Many factors may contribute to this decline, including changes to technology, increased competition, slowing demand for The DevSecOps Platform, the maturation of our business, a failure by us to continue capitalizing on growth opportunities, our failure, for any reason, to continue to take advantage of growth opportunities and a global economic downturn, among others.
 If our growth rate declines, investors' perceptions of our business and the market price of our Class A common stock could be adversely affected.

-In addition, we expect to continue to expend substantial financial and other resources on:
+In addition, we expect to continue to responsibly expend financial and other resources to align with our:

-- expansion and enablement of our sales, services, and marketing organization to increase brand awareness and drive adoption of The DevOps Platform; - product development, including investments in our product development team and the development of new features and functionality for The DevOps Platform; - technology and sales channel partnerships; - international expansion; - · acquisitions or strategic investments; and - general administration, including increased legal and accounting expenses associated with being a public company.
+- expansion and enablement of our sales, services, and marketing organization to increase brand awareness and drive adoption of The DevSecOps Platform; - product development, including investments in our product development team and the development of new features and functionality for The DevSecOps Platform; - technology and sales channel partnerships; - international expansion; - · acquisitions or strategic investments; and - · general administration, including increased legal and accounting expenses associated with being a public company.